Dr Jay Whitehead

 The New Zealand Sustainability Dashboard (NZSD) facilitated unified monitoring and learning for sustainable agriculture in New Zealand and aimed to enhance sustainability assessment and reporting in response to increasing market, business and regulatory drivers and requirements.
 I lead the development of several work streams in this project including the development of a National Sustainability dashboard to communicate global, national, regional, and industry level sustainability performance.
 I created new materiality assessment methods which were deployed in multiple industries.
 And, I lead the development of the final synthesis report and journal publications for the project.

-I work with a range of clients across multiple industries.
+I work with a range of clients across multiple industries and government.
 The one thing they all have in common is that they are all working to improve their sustainability performance and to create widespread sustainable value.